 CDU Library has a specialist team of librarians who are there to make your study life easier and simpler.
 They can help with research and referencing in your area of study.

-If you’re not on campus, you can access our online resources, book an online workshop and, if you’re more than 80 kilometres away from a CDU library, get in touch with our Distance Library Service.
+If you're not on campus, you can access online resources, book an online workshop and, if you're more than 80 kilometres away from a CDU library, get in touch with the Distance Library Service.

 If you’re on campus, come in and use the spaces to study with your group or on your own.
 Make use of the computers and printers, as well as the print and online materials.

-We have expert support for researchers and provide an inter-library loan service if we don’t have what you need in our collections.
+CDU have expert support for researchers and provide an inter-library loan service if the library doesn't have what you need in its collections.

 Find out more about the library at the CDU from the website.